 Should you pin manually every day?
 Or rely exclusively on schedulers?
 This is the debate that has been happening with a lot of bloggers.
 And while many would say manual pinning has great benefits, I just don’t have the time to manually pin everything.
 So what do I do?

 I do both manual pinning and Pinterest Schedulers.
-While most of my pinning is taken care of through automation with tools like for BoardBooster and Tailwind, I do try to go on the Pinterest every single day and manually pin a handful of pin for each of my sites.
+While most of my pinning is taken care of through automation with tools like Tailwind, I do try to go on the Pinterest every single day and manually pin a handful of pin for each of my sites.

 This means I am in fact, doing Pinterest stuff every single day.
 However I’m only spending maybe 15 minutes on it every single day.
 And then the days that I am working on building out my automation I spend a little more time, but generally speaking I’m not spending hours and hours every day.